Harshavardhanyedla/Healthcare-agent-orchestrator/README.md

-# Healthcare Agent Orchestrator
+# Neuron Agent

-**Healthcare Agent Orchestrator** is a multi-agent framework designed to coordinate specialized agents using diverse data types and tools like Microsoft 365 and Teams to assist healthcare workflows, such as tumor board coordination.
+**Neuron Agent** is a multi-agent framework designed to coordinate specialized agents using diverse data types and tools like Microsoft 365 and Teams to assist healthcare workflows, such as tumor board coordination.
 This repo provides a full implementation template for deploying a modular and scalable agent-based architecture in a healthcare setting.

 > **Note**: This sample is for research and development use only.
 It is **not** intended for clinical or diagnostic use.